 So, the whole IoT story boils down to this simple expression –

 Device => Internet connection => Messaging Infrastructure => Application/Service to process the messages => Response/Insight/Analysis sent to the device/stakeholders/consumer application (UI/Website)

 Typically, IoT with cloud involves the following components,

-- Controller with Internet connection – responsible for sending device measurements across the Internet
+- Controller with an Internet connection – responsible for sending device measurements across the Internet

-- It acts as the main link between devices and the application processing the measurements.
+- It acts as the main link between devices and the application processing of the measurements.

 - At the same time, it ensures loose coupling between the device and the cloud-side application.
-It protects both the sides from blocking / hogging each other due to mismatch in processing speed or unexpected errors on one side.
+It protects both sides from blocking/hogging each other due to mismatch in processing speed or unexpected errors on one side.

 Serverless architecture for IoT